-There are numerous styles of bat-houses on the market and not all of them are designed for BC.
-Some factors influencing the success of these designs are related to factors like size, vents, landing strip, etc. (as follows).
-Other factors to consider when selecting a style are cost, space available on your property, size of the bat colony (if bats are already present), and location options.
-For detailed information on bat houses, download our plans.
+There are numerous styles of bat boxes on the market and not all of them are designed for BC.
+Some factors influencing the success of these designs are related to factors like size, vents, landing strip, etc. Other factors to consider when selecting a style are cost, space available on your property, size of the bat colony (if bats are already present), and location options.
+For detailed information on bat boxes, download our plans.

 Check Best Management Practices to ensure you are following the latest guidance on when and how to install a bat box.

 Multiple-chambered (nursery) boxes offer more roosting space and the ability of bats to move with changes in temperature.
 Multiple-chambered bat boxes can hold over 200 bats, and are a very successful design across BC.
 A good set-up, especially for a large colony of bats, is to put two multi-chambered bat boxes back to back on a post.
 Designs for a multi-chambered bat-house can be downloaded here: Four chambered nursery bat box.

 Uncle George design

 A relatively new “Uncle George design” is being experimented with in Oregon.
 This design has slats at various angles, rather than just vertically as in a typical nursery box.
-A study in Washington found that this design attracted bats more quickly than nursery boxes or rocket boxes.
-To date, however, no maternity colonies have occupied this bat house.
+A study in Washington found that this design attracted bats more quickly than nursery boxes or rocket boxes.; however, to date no maternity colonies have move in.
 If you’d like to try building this design, please let us know so we can work together to modify it for our area.
-Click here for box plans or click here to purchase
+Click here for box schematic.

 Bat condos and mini-condos are large structures that can potentially house thousands of bats.
 They are costly and time consuming to build but can house large colonies of bats (more than 6,000 in a full-sized condo).
 Bat condos may be considered when there are large bat colonies being evicted from a building or for wildlife and restoration projects.
 If you are considering building a bat condo, contact your local community bat program to discuss options.